Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

 \subsection{Approximate Matrix-Vector Products}

-The first algorithmic problem we consider is the following: given a kernel matrix $K$ and a vector $y$, output an approximation of the matrix-vector product $Ky$.
-We specialize to the case where $y$ is an entry-wise non-negative vector, considered in prior work \cite{b0} (later in the discussion of our lower bounds in \cref{a23}, we discuss the case where $y$ may have both positive and negative entries).
-The following defines our notion of approximation.
+The first algorithmic problem we consider is the following: given a Gaussian kernel matrix $K$ and a vector $y$, output an approximation of the matrix-vector product $Ky$.
+We specialize to the case where $y$ is an entry-wise non-negative vector, as in prior work \cite{b0}.

 \begin{definition}[$\eps$-Non-negative Matrix-Vector Product, \cite{b0}] Given a non-negative vector $y$ and precision $\eps$, return $x$ such that $x = Ky + e$ where $\|e\|_2 \le \eps \|Ky\|_2$ and $e$ is entry-wise non-negative. \end{definition}